sharmamht19/Mini-SQL-Engine/README.md

 3. Management of large files and partial data access.
 4. Data persistence requires metadata and data updates on disk.
 5. Efficient data read-write with BufferManager.
+6. Efficient handling of matrix operations and transformations using a memory buffer and paging mechanism.
+7. Implementation of LOAD, PRINT, TRANSPOSE, and other commands utilizing the buffer management and error handling.
+8. Management and organization of matrices across multiple pages.
+9. Data persistence requires metadata management and updates in the system's memory.
+10. Effective interaction with external file formats like CSV during matrix import and export.

 ## Challenges

 During the development phase, the team encountered several challenges:
 - Loading extensive tables into main memory for operations.
-- Numerous code revisions during the B+ tree indexing implementation to accommodate edge test cases.
+- Numerous code revisions during the B+ tree indexing implementation to accommodate edge test cases
+- Properly segmenting and storing larger matrices across multiple pages.
+- Handling matrix transformations and operations when matrices span multiple pages.
+- Ensuring error handling covers a wide range of possible user inputs.
+- Balancing between buffer size and matrix size for optimized performance.
+- Adapting to matrices of varying sizes and ensuring seamless operation execution.